celestiaorg/docs/docs/developers/gm-setup.md

 <!-- markdownlint-enable MD010 -->
 <!-- markdownlint-enable MD013 -->

-To remove the .zip and directory used for installation, run the following:
+To remove `v0.24.0.zip` and the directory used for installation, run the
+following:

 ```bash
 cd && rm -rf v0.24.0.zip && rm -rf cli-0.24.0